 “Are you quitting, Tim,” the Mower House co-ed anxiously asks.

 “He never gave me the chance to.
 We’re on warning and heading for probation,” I complain.

 “Can you play us that song you sang?” one of the other supporters asks.
 “And who are the Cars?”

-Off we go to the boiler room for an impromptu performance by the Sitting Band.
+Off we go to the boiler room for an impromptu performance by the Standing Band.
 Jack wants to ban the pot smokers.
 He worries that we’re inciting our own expulsion.